0hundred0/0hundred0/README.md

 <br />

-## I am an Animal Lover, Manga/Anime/Comics Geek, and a Student! ##
+## I am an Animal Lover, Manga/Anime/Comics Geek, and forever a Student! ##
 - 💻 I am currently working on a Fate Grand Order or FGO based Pokédex
-- 📚 I'm mainly learning Javascript and Js frameworks (as of now Angular)
+- 📚 I'm mainly learning Javascript and Js frameworks (as of now ReactJs)
 - 👨🏾‍💻 I would like to collaborate on projects outside the Hackathons I attend
-- 👔 My goal I hope to attain by the end of the year is to professionally as a developer
+- 👔 My goal that I am actively working towards is to work professionally as a developer
 - 🥷🏾 Random Fact: I am a huge collector of anime figures, my favorite as of now is my Banpresto World Colosseum Super Saiyan [Goku]

 <br />